Robert-van-Engelen/lisp/README.md

     (string x1 x2 ... xk)

 returns a string concatenation of the specified symbols, strings and/or numbers.
-Arguments may be lists containing a sequence of 8-bit character codes (ASCII/UTF-8) to construct a string.
+Arguments can be lists containing a sequence of 8-bit character codes (ASCII/UTF-8) to construct a string.

 ### Lists